 For more details on what we look for in art, read The 411: Art on the blog!

-We’d appreciate it if artwork and photography was tastefully done – please no nudity.
+We’d appreciate it if artwork and photography were tastefully done – please no nudity.
 If you are questioning whether something would be a good fit for the journal, take a look at our last editions.
+We prefer not to have people in the art we publish, but rather odd nature herself.

 Best of luck,